AndersonRayner/ros_uav_command/README.md

 sudo apt install -y ros-noetic-mavros ros-noetic-mavros-extras
 ```

+## Building the Code
+### Cloning the Package
+Add this repo to any pre-exisiting ros workspace either as a static version (using `git clone`) or as a submodule (using `git submodule add`).

+### Building the Code
+The code should build exactly the same as any regular ros package, though has only been tested with catkin_tools and ros noetic.

 ## Nodes
 ### Set Rates
 Demonstration of how to write a script to set the telemetry rates for a flight controller.